Yousef-Diab/Redis-Certified-Developer-Summary/RU101/Week 01.md

 - `LRANGE`'s time complexity is O(s+n) where n is (stop - start) and s is the distance of start from the head of the list.
 - Queue Implementation can be done using the `RPUSH` and `LPOP` Commands.
 - Stack Implementation can be done using the `RPUSH` and `RPOP` Commands.

+## Sets

+- a set is an unordered collection that has no duplicates.
+- O(1) Lookup
+- Supports standard sets operations i.e Intersection, difference, union
 - Doesn't store complex data structures (no support for nesting).

+### Sets use cases

+- Who's online game widget
+- Unique visitors of a URL, Did this IP address pass by me an hour ago?
+- is this user online?
+- has this user been blacklisted?
+- Tag Cloud (Linking tags to certain names).

+### Sets Commands

+- `SADD key value [...value]`: returns 1 if the value is not duplicate and was added to the set.
+- `SCARD key`: returns the number of records inside the set.
+- `SISMEMBER key value`: returns 1 if the value exists inside the list.
+- `SMEMBERS key`: returns all elements in a set.
+- `SSCAN key cursor [MATCH pattern] [COUNT count]`.
+- `SREM key value [...values]`.
+- `SPOP key [count]`: removes a random element(s) from the set and returns them.

+- `SINTER key [...keys]`: returns a list containing the intersection of the given sets.
+- `SDIFF key [...keys]`: returns a list containing the difference of the given sets.
+- `SUNION key [...keys]`: returns a list containing the distinct common values of the given sets.

+#### `[SUNIONSTORE|SDIFFSTORE|SINTERSTORE] destinationKey key [...keys]`: can be used to store the result in a new set specified in the destinationKey, if it already exists, it's overwritten